 The European Union: How does it work? (with Professors John Peterson and Dan Kennea), The European Parliament (with Francis Jacobs and Darren Neville (9th edition 2016), The Treaty of Maastricht: from conception to ratification (1993), and The European Parliament’s role in Closer European Integration (1996) (based on his doctoral thesis).

 Stanley Henig was Professor of European Politics at the University of Central Lancashire and Head of the Department of Politics and European Studies.
 Author or editor of ten books on European and British Politics: the most recent was Federalism and the British published by the Federal Trust.
 He has also written extensively on operatic performance including co-authoring a book on Enrico Caruso.
 He was a Member of Parliament from 1966 to 1970 and Leader of Lancaster City Council during the 1990s.
 He was also Chairman of the Royal Northern College of Music and Deputy Pro-Chancellor of the University of Lancaster.

-Tamara is Jean Monnet ad personam Professor of European Union Law at the University of Sheffield, UK.
-She researches, teaches, and writes in European Union social and constitutional law, in particular its application in health fields; on equality law; on interfaces between biosciences and (European) law; on social rights; on legal research methodologies “beyond the state”; on legal pedagogy; and on global health law.
-She is currently working on post-Brexit health governance and its (lack of) legitimacy.
+Tamara is Jean Monnet Professor of European Union Law at the City Law School of the City University of London She researches, teaches, and writes in European Union social and constitutional law, in particular its application in health fields; on equality law; on interfaces between biosciences and (European) law; on social rights; on legal research methodologies “beyond the state”; on legal pedagogy; and on global health law.
+For more information go here: https://www.city.ac.uk/about/people/academics/tamara-hervey

-From time to time the charity needs to recruit new trustees.
-They have normally come forward through the personal recommendations of existing trustees.
-However we are always keen to hear from those who believe they could contribute to the charity’s activities and aims.
+The trust is looking for new trustees to widen its experience and diversity and we are always keen to hear from those who believe they could contribute to the charity’s activities and aims.